Skip to Content

 For example, one might curiously lean over a drum rim full of paint and wind up with a face full of green, red or yellow splatters when his companion unexpectedly hits the drum head.

-The last time I saw the show was 16 years ago.
-They have updated parts of it since then, particularly with a vignette that involves the blue guys interacting with human size cell phones that do cool things but don’t always cooperate.
+They’ve updated parts of the show as they’ve gone along.
+For example, they’ve added a vignette that involves the blue guys interacting with human-sized cell phones that do cool things but don’t always cooperate.

 A Bronze-medal Olympic swimmer was in the audience the day we visited and the screen assured her she shouldn’t feel bad at all about coming in third.